-Under the Plan, members make contributions amounting to 8.09 percent of that part of the members' salary up to the amount of the year's maximum pensionable earnings (YMPE) as defined in the Canada Pension Plan Act and 9.75 percent on the amount that exceeds the YMPE.
+Under the Plan, members make contributions amounting to 8.09 percent of that part of the members' salary up to the amount of the year's maximum pensionable earnings (YMPE) as defined in the Canadian Pension Plan Act and 9.75 percent of the amount that exceeds the YMPE.
 Participating employers match member contributions.
 Herein these are considered the Base Contributions.
-For 2014 to 2016, contributions will remain fixed unless they are deemed ineligible based on the maximum contributions allowed under the Income Tax Act (ITA).
-As part of the conversion, variable contributions have been introduced based on the funded benefits ratio as defined below (note that contribution changes by funded level are total and not cumulative).
+For 2014 to 2016, contributions allowed under the Income Tax Act (ITA).
+After 2016, variable contributions have been introduced based on the funded benefits ratio as defined below (note that contribution changes by funded level are total and not cumulative).